pgosar/CyberNvim/README.md

 Strict and intuitive code organization makes the codebase especially easy to understand.

-At only 1600 lines of Lua (as of August 2023), CyberNvim is around 3-5 times smaller than similar distributions (AstroNvim at 6.3k lines of Lua, LunarVim at 8k, LazyVim at 5k etc.).
+At only 1400 lines of Lua (as of December 2023), CyberNvim is around 3-6 times smaller than similar distributions (AstroNvim at 6.3k lines of Lua, LunarVim at 8k, LazyVim at 5k etc.).
 The codebase is built to be understood in less than 10 minutes with simple, self-documenting code and an intuitive file